Conquest of Space: Production

 The science and technology portrayed in Conquest of Space were intended to be as realistic as possible in depicting the first voyage to Mars.
 The film's theatrical release poster tagline reads: "See how it will happen ... in your lifetime!"

 The title Conquest of Space is from the 1949 nonfiction book The Conquest of Space, written by Willy Ley and illustrated by Chesley Bonestell.
-George Pal had hired Bonestall to be a technical adviser on Destination Moon.
-This was a huge hit and Pal used Bonestall again on When Worlds Collide.
+George Pal had hired Bonestell to be a technical adviser on Destination Moon.
+This was a huge hit and Pal used Bonestell again on When Worlds Collide.

-In May 1952 Pal announced he would make a film out of Conquest of Space.
+In May 1952, Pal announced he would make a film out of Conquest of Space.
 George Pal bought the book's film rights at the suggestion of Ley.
-Universal said they had a similar project, Space Island.
+Universal said it had a similar project, Space Island.

-In June 1952 it was reported that Barre Lyndon, who wrote War of the Worlds for Pal, was working on a script.
-In January 1953 Phil Yordan was working on the script.
+In June 1952, it was reported that Barré Lyndon, who wrote War of the Worlds for Pal, was working on a script.
+In January 1953 Philip Yordan was working on the script.
 The following month Byron Haskin was named as director and Wernher von Braun would be a technical adviser.
 James Hanlon did the final script.